 The biggest news in the testing world is that the SAT has gone digital.
 While some things are staying the same, much has changed.

 In this series, we’re answering counselors’ biggest questions about the new SAT.
-We’ve already covered the ins and outs of adaptive testing, as well as testing timelines and what your students should consider when deciding when to test.
-This time, we’ll answer your questions about how digital SAT scores work.
-Starting with…
+We’ve already covered the ins and outs of adaptive testing, testing timelines and what your students should consider when deciding when to test, and how digital SAT scores work.

 Need more individualized advice?

 If you have specific questions, reach out to our experts here.
 We’re happy to help in any way we can.